 • They are removable, so a patient can eat what they like and take out the aligners for special occasions

 • It is easier for a patient to brush and floss their teeth

 The trays are custom-made, and the patient has to get a new set every two weeks.
 Like braces, Invisalign® puts pressure on the teeth and subtly forces them to move into proper alignment.

 While Invisalign® works for many orthodontic problems like gaps, crooked teeth or minor overbites, traditional braces work better for more severe problems.
-During your initial consultation at Petty, Bielik & Burke Orthodontics in Frankfort or Oak Lawn, you can learn more about your options regarding braces for adults.
+During your initial consultation at Petty & Bielik Orthodontics in Oak Lawn, you can learn more about your options regarding braces for adults.
 Contact us today to schedule an appointment and get started!